patrick-llgc/Learning-Deep-Learning/paper_notes/nuplan.md

 	- NuPredict: 5 h
 	- Lyft: 1118 h
 	- Waymo: 570 h
+- Code is containerized for portability in order to enable closed-loop evaluation on a secret test set.
-- Simulation
+- Simulation (Carla, AirSim) enabled breakthroughs in planning and RL.
-	- Carla
-	- AirSim
-- Problems with prediction datasets --> Not super strong arguments, but even if these are not drawbacks for prediction datasets, it does not invalidate the need for a planning dataset.
+- Problems with prediction (motion forecasting) datasets
 	- lack of high level goals --> This is not observable for other agents
-	- choice of metrics: displacement metrics does not take into account multimodal nature --> actually winner-takes-all does this.
+	- choice of metrics: displacement metrics does not take into account multimodal nature --> actually winner-takes-all handles this to a certain extent, but not entirely.
-	- open loop --> 3-8 sec may be good enough
+	- open loop --> 3-8 sec may be good enough.
 - Open loop evaluation with L2-based metrics are not suitable for fairly evaluating long term (beyond 3-8 seconds) planners.
-Lack of closed-loop evaluation leads to systematic drift. --> Is 3-8 seconds good enough though?
+Lack of closed-loop evaluation leads to systematic drift. --> Is 3-8 seconds good enough for planning though?
+- ML-based planning
+	- This field has yet to converge

 #### Notes
-- Questions and notes on how to improve/revise the current work
+- The three issues with existing prediction dataset are not super strong arguments, but even if these are not drawbacks for prediction datasets, it does not invalidate the need for a planning dataset.
+- [Lyft1001 dataset (CoRL2020)](https://arxiv.org/abs/2006.14480) has a good explanation of open loop vs closed loop [in this page](https://woven-planet.github.io/l5kit/planning_open_loop.html) with a [Youtube Video](https://www.youtube.com/watch?v=Jygsh17QbxY&t=689s)